deckgo/deckdeckgo/docs/docs/slides/app-slide-poll/app-slide-poll.md

 The slot `how-to` and `awaiting-votes` are optional, still, it's probably for best of your audience to provide these.

 Note also that if you provide a string `{0}` in the content of your slot `how-to`, the information will be automatically converted to the real key of your poll (the key your audience could use to reach it and vote).

-### Notes

-Optionally a slot `notes` could be use to add some notes regarding the particular slide.
-These will be automatically `displayed` in the [remote control](https://deckdeckgo.app).

-If you are using the [DeckDeckGo] starter kit and wish to make your notes accessible to anyone, you would need to mark them with an attribute `show`.

 ## Attributes